htuncer/machine-learning/projects/capstone/capstone_proposal.md

 ### Problem Statement
 _(approx. 1 paragraph)_
+Self-driving cars need to identify objects around them such as other vehicles on the road.
+In this problem, the objects are captured by a forward looking camera mounted on a vehicle.
+Identification of a vehicle will be important factor in deciding the next action that self-driving car will take such as changing lane.

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).